edwbaker/edwbaker.github.io/urban-research-station.md

   description="Urban Research Station at the Natural History Museum, London" caption = "Urban Research Station at the Natural History Museum, London" %}

-## NHM gardens transformation

--[Pond transformation](/notes/urs-pond-transformation) - transformation of the NHM Wildlife Garden pond system into the new pond system in the Nature Discovery Garden.

 ## Sensor network

 The sensor network will consist of round 25 devices measuring acoustic activity and the environment.